SERVICE INTERNSHIP OR INTERNSHIP?

 Many of our programs allow students to choose between two pathways: Service Internship and Internship.
 What’s the difference?
 And how should you choose?

 First of all, the two pathways have a lot in common.
 Students on both pathways work the same number of hours and can achieve the same level of depth, development and career development.
-Both pathways include an internship placement and a seminar class (International Service Internship Course).
+Both pathways include an internship placement and a seminar class (International Internship Course IIC or International Service Internship Course ISIC).
 On both pathways, students select and rank three area choices.

 Here are the differences: